-From 2006 through 2016, late Friday night and just past midnight Saturday and Sunday morning were the most frequent days and times for an alleged incident of misconduct to occur.
+In 2018, Wednesday afternoon and Saturday evening were the most frequent days and times for an alleged incident of misconduct to occur.

 Note: The table is in a 24 hour time format.

-“Suspicion of a crime” is the most cited explanation for initial contact with a victim or alleged victim, with 30% to 43% of complaints each year.
+“Suspicion of a crime” is the most cited explanation for initial contact with a victim or alleged victim.

 Note: 1) Police Department (PD); Precinct (PCT); Complainant/Victim (C/V); Emotionally Disturbed Person (EDP).
 2) Reason for contact is most often provided by the NYPD officer, when corroborated with documentary evidence.